 Credit professionals learn how to measure credit risk and handle loans with different levels of risk.
-The training gives credit analysts a greater understanding of the entire lending process from assessing the level of risk involved in lending to a customer, the probability of default, and the amount of loss that the lender would suffer in case of default.
+The training gives credit analysts a greater understanding of the entire lending process, from assessing the level of risk involved in lending to a customer, the probability of default, and the amount of loss that the lender would suffer in case of default.

 2. Commercial Lending Terms

-3. Credit Investigation
+3. Credit Assessment